 Self-control will only ever come from the Spirit.
 And He will give it if we seek it.

 By the way.
-The more time that I spend away from my self-indulgence, the more time I have for Jesus, and His Word and His people.
-That is where satisfaction and joy are found that will never disappoint.
+The more time that I spend away from my self-indulgence, the more time I have for Jesus, His Word, and His people.
+That is where satisfaction and joy are found, which will never disappoint.

 Find your joy in God’s plan for your life.